Varvara Gracheva: 2018: Last junior year, top 500 debut

-2019: Rapid rise in the rankings, ITF success, WTA Tour and top 125 debut
+2019: Rapid rise in the rankings, WTA Tour and top 125 debut

-Despite a sluggish start to the year which saw Gracheva reach just one quarterfinal on hard courts, she achieved good results on clay.
-Coming through the qualifying rounds at a $25k event in Chiasso, she won the biggest title of her career and entered the top 400 for the first time in her career.
-She followed it up with an upset over 118th-ranked Nao Hibino at the $80k Open de Cagnes-sur-Mer.
+Despite a sluggish start to the year which saw Gracheva reach just one quarterfinal on hardcourts, she achieved good results on clay.
+Coming through the qualifying rounds at a 25k event in Chiasso, she won the biggest title thus far and entered the top 400 for the first time in her career.
+She followed it up with an upset over fifth seed and world No. 118, Nao Hibino, at the 80k Open de Cagnes-sur-Mer.

-Gracheva went on to win two $25k titles, the first in Caserta, Italy, and second at the Open Montpellier Méditerranée Métropole Hérault.
+Gracheva went on to win two 25k titles, the first in Caserta, Italy, and second at the Open Montpellier Méditerranée Métropole Hérault.

 With her ranking qualifying her for some WTA tournaments, she made her debut on the WTA Tour at the Ladies Open Lausanne, where she qualified for the main draw by defeating Julia Grabher in the final round, losing just two games.
 She lost to Han Xinyun in the first round, in straight sets.
-Gracheva then competed on hardcourts for the first time since April at the Washington Open, where she qualified for the main draw once again.
+Gracheva then competed on hardcourts for the first time since April at the 2019 Citi Open in Washington DC, where she qualified for the main draw once again.
 This time, she earned her first main draw win over Anna Blinkova in three sets, for her first top 100 win, and then fell to world No. 31, Hsieh Su-wei, in a final-set tiebreak.
 Nonetheless, she secured herself a top 200 debut.

-Competing in a Grand Slam championship for the first time in her career, she advanced to the final qualifying round of the US Open after defeating Martina Trevisan and Danka Kovinić, in straight sets.
+Competing in a major event for the first time in her career, she advanced to the final qualifying round of the US Open, after defeating Martina Trevisan and Danka Kovinić, in straight sets.
 She was defeated in the final round by Richèl Hogenkamp, in two tight sets.

-Gracheva then returned onto clay, starting a 14-match winning streak with two consecutive titles at $60k events, the Open de Saint-Malo and the Open de Valencia.
+Gracheva then returned onto clay, starting a 14-match winning streak with two consecutive titles at 60k events, the Open de Saint-Malo and the Open de Valencia.
 In Saint-Malo, she earned top 100 wins over Aliona Bolsova (who reached the fourth round at Roland Garros) and Natalia Vikhlyantseva before defeating Marta Kostyuk in the final.
 In Valencia, she dropped just 22 games all week and beat Tamara Korpatsch to win her second consecutive title.
-She reached a career-high ranking of 121 after the tournament.
+She reached a career-high ranking of world No. 121 after the tournament.

 Playing at her home tournament, the Kremlin Cup, for the first time in her career, she qualified for the main draw and beat Ajla Tomljanović to reach the second round.
 She led Anastasia Pavlyuchenkova by a set and a break, but could not hold onto her lead as she fell in three sets.

-She ended the year with a 70–26 record, ending the year as the world No. 105 despite starting the year as No. 447, and was labelled as one of the biggest rising stars.
+She ended the year with a 70–26 record, ending the year as the world No. 105 despite starting the year as No. 447, and was labelled as one of the rising stars.